Reconfigurable Intelligent Surface-Assisted Cross-Layer Authentication for Secure and Efficient Vehicular Communications: Performance evaluation

 \subsection{Practical experimentation of the RIS-assisted method}

 In order to demonstrate the practicality of the proposed RIS-assisted PHY-layer authentication method, we conducted a hardware implementation using a $1$-bit RIS consisting of $4096$ reflective elements arranged in a two-dimensional $64 \times 64$ grid, along with a universal serial radio peripheral (USRP) equipped with two channels (denoted as $Ch_0$ and $Ch_1$) that functioned as the transmitter ($T_x$) and receiver ($R_x$), representing $R_k$ and $V_i$, respectively.
 The antennas used for $T_x$ and $R_x$ are of the two-horn type, with the $T_x$ antenna beam adjusted perpendicular to the RIS reflecting surface and located $3$ meters away from the centre.
 On the other hand, the $R_x$ antenna was situated $9$ meters away from the RIS, with an NLoS path between it and the $T_x$ antenna, and its beam set at a $45$-degree angle from the line connecting the $T_x$ antenna to the RIS.
-Different views of the experimental setup are presented in Fig. \ref{f5} while Table \ref{T4} shows the experimental settings.
+The experiment is conducted on an Intel Core $i7$ $2.7 GHz$ processor with 16.0 GB RAM with the NI LabVIEW platform to control the USRPs.
+Different views of the experimental setup are presented in Fig. \ref{f5}.
+Table \ref{T4} shows the experimental settings.

 We set the carrier frequency $F_c$ to $3.75 GHz$ for 5G-V2I communication, the $T_x$ and $R_x$ gains to $20$ dB and $5$ dB, respectively, and the sampling rates for both channels to $200 KHz$.
 We implemented a range of OFDM systems with varying numbers of subcarriers including $64$, $128$, and $256$, and cyclic prefix ($CP$) lengths of $16$, $32$, and $64$.
 To determine the optimal configuration associated with the location of the receiving antenna, we utilised the Hadamard codebook.
-The Hadamard codebook comprises a number of Hadamard matrices that provide a set of binary and orthogonal phase shift states ($\omega_l, \forall l \in [1, L]$) that can be used to modify the reflection of incoming electromagnetic waves in a desired direction or with a preferred phase shift by applying these values to the reflective elements.
+The Hadamard codebook comprises a number of Hadamard matrices that provide a set of binary and orthogonal phase shift states ($\omega_l, \forall l \in [1, L]$) that can be used to modify the reflection of incoming electromagnetic waves in a desired direction or with a preferred phase shift by applying these values to the reflective elements, maximizing the SNR towards the $Rx$ side.
+Algorithm~(\ref{AA}) outlines the optimization process for selecting the optimal RIS configuration to maximize signal strength at the designated receiver.
 Accordingly, we implemented the proposed re-authentication method by transmitting two consecutive OFDM symbols with the same structure presented in Fig. \ref{f4}, representing the PHY-layer signature $\sigma_{V_i}^{P H Y}$.